AdobeDocs/marketo.en/help/marketo/product-docs/additional-apps/seo/keywords/seo-add-keywords.md

    ![](assets/image2014-9-18-11-3a29-3a12.png)

+Good job!
+You should now see your new additions to the keyword list.

+   >[!NOTE]
+   >
+   >Data is only shown for keywords that rank 1-100.

    >[!MORELIKETHIS]
    >
    >[Understanding Keywords (Summary View)](/help/marketo/product-docs/additional-apps/seo/keywords/seo-understanding-keywords.md)

-Good job!
-You should now see your new additions to the keyword list.